panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

   - If you are a great self-learner you can probably learn all the stuff all by yourself through reading the book.
 I don't recommend taking it if you do not plan to do a math major/minor.
 - 79-104 Global Histories
   - The topic was *Genocides and Weapons of Mass Destruction*.
 It's not the most interesting topic, but it's good to know a bit about it.
-  - The workload was not very light as I expected, maybe because I'm a little perfectionist.
-The grading was very nice and gentle however.
+  - The workload was not very light as I expected.
+My TA was very nice and gave good grades to people however, but other TAs might not.
 - 15-295 Competition Programming and Problem Solving
   - More like a club than a course.
 I plan to take more in the future.
   - If you know pretty much about competitive programming, it almost takes you no time.
-I never did competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total (the whole semester, average 1.5h per week) on it for the semester to get an A.
+I never did competitive programming before, only some LeetCode problems, but I only spent like 1.5h per week on it for the semester to get an A.

 **Workload:** moderate-light.

-I was always quite anxious in most time of this semester due to the pressure of grad school and other personal stuff.
+I was always quite anxious in most time of this semester due to some personal problems.
 Not a easy time for me.
 Fortunately got enough sleep and fell in love with competitive programming during the winter break, so I can finally begin to focus on what I enjoy in the next semester.

 ## Spring 2021
-- &#9733;&#9733; 10-725 Convex Optimization
+- &#9733; 10-725 Convex Optimization
   - A course that I originally thought would not be taking, but ended up as the first non-introductory machine learning course I took.
 Yuanzhi Li is inspiring and he completely changed this course from a statistics course into a machine learning theory course.
-According to Yuanzhi, for most of us, convex optimization is no more than `optim.SGD`, so the focus is more on non-convex optimization for machine learning.
-Right now I really hope CMU reopens the course 15-859BB *Machine Learning Theory* (originally taught by Avrim Blum but he has left CMU).
+For most of us, convex optimization is no more than `optim.SGD`, so the focus is more on non-convex optimization for machine learning.
+  - Everyone got an A. 28 grace days in total.
+You get A- if you solved half the homework problems.
+Really minimal work.
+  - But the bonus problems were so interesting.
+I actually spent 60+ hours solving one of them but failed.
+It turned out to be an open problem.
 - &#9733; 15-462 Computer Graphics
+  - Computer graphics is an awesome area that I always wanted to learn more about.
+This course offers a great introduction to many araes of computer graphics, including mesh editing, ray tracing, and animation.
+  - The programming assignments were very well-designed.
+I felt sense of achievement when I finish the assignments and render scenes and objects that I designed myself.
+  - It's not just a CS class, but also an art class.
-- &#9733; 16-385 Computer Vision
+- 16-385 Computer Vision
+  - Mostly about traditional computer vision rather than deep learning.
 - 36-226 Introduction to Statistical Inference
+  - I originally did this for the ML concentration, but they later removed this requirement, and I also gave up on the ML concentration because I want to do additional major, so...
+  - Tons of homework and exams.
+I did 5 tests and 3 exams in one semester for this single course.
+  - Topics are boring.
+Mostly just "how to become a subset of R".
 - 85-219 Biological Foundations of Behavior
+  - This course is actually more interesting than I expected.
+Although there are no in person experiments, the topics are interesting.
+I learned how the body works, how I perceive what's happening in the world and react to it.
 - 15-295 Competition Programming and Problem Solving
   - I started treating 15-295 as a club for entertainment rather than a course.
-Competitive programming and algorithms are awesome!
+However, due to massive workload, I spent very little time on it.
+I started doing Codeforces competition during winter break and got to Candidate Master (with some luck), and back to Expert the next day.
+Then, my rating falls for every two contests and I cannot get back to Candidate Master, so I was frustrated and didn't spent too much time on it.
+But I can still get an A easily.
-- 40240432 Formal Languages and Automata (Tsinghua University)
+- [Host Institution Program at Tsinghua University] Formal Languages and Automata
+  - I participated in the host instition program at Tsinghua University, so I'm finally back to school after spending almost a year taking online courses.
+Great to meet some high school friends again and study with them.
-  - A required CS theory course for CS majors at THU.
-The content should be similar to 15-453 *Formal Languages, Automata, and Computability*, and covers more in depth than 15-251 at CMU.
+  - A required course for CS majors at THU.
+The content should be similar to 15-453 *Formal Languages, Automata, and Computability*, and covers more than 15-251 at CMU.
-- (Audit) Introduction to Artificial Intelligence (Tsinghua University)
+  - I took this course since most courses are out of space when I register, so I just chose this "theory-oriented" course that my friends at THU were taking.
+One of my goals is to see how top students in China are like compared to the US.
+I'm quite disappointed that both the instructor and the students are not very passionate about this field, and I feel like people are just taking this course to fulfill their graduation requirement.
+  - Since I don't get credits for this course, I didn't spend as much time on this, but I was quite surprised that I find the exam hard, since I feel like I already learned the topics well.
+Probably that's the difference between top universities in China and the US.

 **Other commitments:** ML Research @ MultiComp Lab, Tsinghua University host institution program, Codeforces competitions.

-**Workload:** TBD (expected death)
+**Workload:** Death.

-Participated in the host instition program at Tsinghua University, so finally back to school after spending almost a year taking online courses.
-Seven courses in a semester plus research seems extremely challenging for me, but I'll try to keep myself productive throughout the semester.

-## Preliminary Future Schedule
 ## Summer 2021

 ML Research @ MultiComp Lab

-### Fall 2021
+## Fall 2021
+- (TA) 10-725 Convex Optimization
+  - The major works are grading and leading office hours since there are no recitations.
+One additional work is that Yuanzhi doesn't provide solutions to the homework problems, so I was actually the person responsible for writing the reference solutions to all the homework problems.
+- &#9733; 15-859 Special Topics in Theory: Algorithms for Big Data
+  - This is a graduate-level theory course taught by David Woodruff.
+It's mainly about sketching and streaming algorithms, and most problems are just (randomized) linear algebra.
+  - This is the first time I take a real "PhD-level" course, and the first time I feel like I'm the only stupid guy in the classroom.
+Solving the homeworks were challenging and fun, so I am pretty sure that I want to do theory research.
+  - Don't worry about grading for this type of courses.
+Also DW gave me many extensions for the homeworks and I'm very grateful for that.
+  - Studied gradient descent for low rank approximation and actually made some progress on improving the result of one paper, although it failed eventually.
+But that's actually pretty cool.
+- 15-451 Algorithm Design and Analysis
+  - It's good to do competitive programming.
+I skipped most lectures but still managed to do well in the exams.
+- &#9733; 15-459 Quantum Computation
+  - The homeworks were optional which was great.
+I actually skipped about half of them.
+But that made exams more stressful.
+Luckily I solved almost all problems in all exams.
+  - Part of the reason that I took this course was Ryan O'Donnell, who was a great instructor and inspiration.
+  - Another reason I took this course was, Yuanzhi Li gave a lecture on quantum optimization for the last lecture of 10-725, which no one understood.
+But after that, I see that there are so many opportunities in quantum computing, so I think I should learn some, and maybe it will give me new research ideas in the future.
+- 21-373 Algebraic Structures
+  - 21-373 with Richard Statman was very gentle.
+Grading was only based on 8 homeworks and 2 take-home quizzes.
+- 07-300 Research and Innovation in Computer Science
+  - Finding professor in machine learning or theory is hard.
+I wanted to do ML theory and optimization.
+Eventually, I asked Yuanzhi Li, who I TAed for this semester, to be my mentor and he gave me a project on adaptive algorithms for non-convex optimization.
+- 15-295 Competition Programming and Problem Solving
+  - Danny increased the difficulty of 15-295 and now the easy problems don't count, so I can no longer get an A in a few hours.
+However, I met some great friends in this course, and taking this course in person was much better than solving problems alone at home!
+  - I really spend some time practicing competitive programming this semester.
+As a result, I was qualified for the CMU ICPC team, although I believe I could have done better in the selection rounds.
+I also became Master on Codeforces while I was still an Expert before this semester, and my rating went from 1800 to 2100.
+Quite proud of my achievement as someone who never did competitive programming in high school.

+**Other commitments:** Non-convex optimization research, ML Research @ MultiComp Lab, preparing for ICPC.

+**Workload:** Moderate.

+**Miscellaneous:** Decided to do theoretical computer science.

+## Preliminary Future Schedule
+## Spring 2022
+- (TA) 10-725 Convex Optimization
+- &#9733; 15-751 A Theorist's Toolkit
+  - Ryan teaches you many tricks and details that might bother beginners when doing CS theory research that are typically not taught in many classes.
+You might take a long time to learn them yourself.
+- 21-484 Graph Theory
+- 21-356 Principles of Real Analysis II
+- 80-405 Game Theory
+- 73-102 Principles of Microeconomics
+- 07-400 Research Practicum in Computer Science
+- 15-295 Competition Programming and Problem Solving

+**Other commitments:** Non-convex optimization research, ML Research @ MultiComp Lab, ICPC.

+## Fall 2022
 - TBD

-### Spring 2022
-- TBD

-### Fall 2022
-- TBD

-### Spring 2023
+## Spring 2023
 - TBD